2017 Subaru Crosstrek

 2017 Subaru Crosstrek Overview

 The 2017 Subaru Crosstrek is offered in the following submodels: .
-Available styles include 2.0i Premium PZEV 4dr SUV AWD (2.0L 4cyl CVT), 2.0i Limited PZEV 4dr SUV AWD (2.0L 4cyl CVT), and 2.0i Premium PZEV 4dr SUV AWD (2.0L 4cyl 5M).
-Crosstrek models are available with a 0-liter gas engine, with output up to 0 hp, depending on engine type.
-The 2017 Crosstrek comes with all wheel drive.
-Available transmissions include: continuously variable-speed automatic, 5-speed manual.
-The 2017 Crosstrek comes with a 3 yr./ 36000 mi. basic warranty, a 3 yr./ 36000 mi. roadside warranty, and a 5 yr./ 60000 mi. powertrain warranty.
+Available styles include 2.0i Premium PZEV 4dr SUV AWD (2.0L 4cyl CVT), 2.0i Limited PZEV 4dr SUV AWD (2.0L 4cyl CVT), 2.0i Premium PZEV 4dr SUV AWD (2.0L 4cyl 5M), and 2.0i PZEV 4dr SUV AWD (2.0L 4cyl 5M).

 Edmunds experts have compiled a robust series of ratings and reviews for the 2017 Subaru Crosstrek and all model years in our database.
 Our rich content includes expert reviews and recommendations for the 2017 Crosstrek featuring deep dives into trim levels and features, performance, mpg, safety, interior, and driving.
 Edmunds also offers expert ratings, road test and performance data, long-term road tests, first-drive reviews, video reviews and more.

 This review was written by a member of Edmunds' editorial team of expert car reviewers.
 Our team drives every car you can buy.
 We put the vehicles through rigorous testing, evaluating how they drive and comparing them in detail to their competitors.

 We're also regular people like you, so we pay attention to all the different ways people use their cars every day.
 We want to know if there's enough room for our families and our weekend gear and whether or not our favorite drink fits in the cupholder.
 Our editors want to help you make the best decision on a car that fits your life.

 Edmunds has deep data on over 6 million new, used, and certified pre-owned vehicles, including rich, trim-level features and specs information like: MSRP, average price paid, warranty information (basic, drivetrain, and maintenance), features (upholstery, bluetooth, navigation, heated seating, cooled seating, cruise control, parking assistance, keyless ignition, satellite radio, folding rears seats ,run flat tires, wheel type, tire size, wheel tire, sunroof, etc.), vehicle specifications (engine cylinder count, drivetrain, engine power, engine torque, engine displacement, transmission), fuel economy (city, highway, combined, fuel capacity, range), vehicle dimensions (length, width, seating capacity, cargo space), car safety, true cost to own.
-Edmunds also provides tools to allow shopper to compare vehicles to similar models of their choosing by warranty, interior features, exterior features, specifications, fuel economy, vehicle dimensions, consumer rating, edmunds rating, and color
+Edmunds also provides tools to allow shopper to compare vehicles to similar models of their choosing by warranty, interior features, exterior features, specifications, fuel economy, vehicle dimensions, consumer rating, edmunds rating, and color.